johnneed/weather/README.md

 #To Run this App
 #
 1. Install Nodejs
-2. Clone repository
+2. Download & extract the zip file, or clone the repository : git clone https://github.com/johnneed/weather.git
 3. Navigate to the root of project : cd weather
-4. Install grunt and grunt-cli  : npm install -g grunt grunt-cli
+4. Start server : npm start
-5. Install dependicies : npm install
-6. Install bower dependencies : bower install
-7. Run the app : grunt serve
-8. Open browser and navigate to http://localhost:9000
+8. Open browser and navigate to http://localhost:8080